How do you brave the waters of finding love again after an old relationship scarred you? How to trust a guy after toxic relationship?

 In a toxic relationship, especially controlling ones, you might have gotten used to your partner obsessing over you to the point of seeming insane.

 Most normal people aren’t manipulative or obsessed about controlling you.
-So may be your new romantic interest is not similar to your ex partner who plagued your life.
-They take it easy – so don’t think your new potential romance isn’t interested!
+So maybe your new romantic interest is not similar to your ex-partner who plagued your life.
+They take it easy – so don’t think your new potential romance isn’t interesting!
+Don’t think you will be manipulated by the new good guy after toxic relationship.

 Savor the freedom.